menu

 Real Estate

-Owner-occupied real estate dominates the Allisonville neighborhood.
-In fact, according to NeighborhoodScout research, the percentage of residential real estate occupied by its owner is higher here than in 95.7% of neighborhoods in America.
+Real estate in the Allisonville neighborhood is almost exclusively owner-occupied.
+NeighborhoodScout's analysis reveals that this neighborhood has a higher rate of owner-occupied housing than is found in 95.7% of U.S. neighborhoods.
+If you are seeking to rent, this neighborhood may not have many options, but high rates of ownership often indicate stability in a neighborhood.
 This neighborhood has the distinction of having one of the lowest real estate vacancy rates of any neighborhood in America.
 With just 0.0% of the real estate vacant, this indicates an exceptionally strong demand for real estate in the Allisonville neighborhood, and/or an issue with creating enough supply for the demand.
 This could have the effect of increasing real estate prices, increasing supply to meet demand, or both.

 In addition, most neighborhoods have a mixture of ages of homes in them, from new to old, but this neighborhood stands out due to its concentration of residential real estate built in one time frame: from 1940 through 1969, generally considered older, well-established homes.
 This was a busy time in America for home construction.
 After the end of World War II, as GIs came home, bought newly built homes on the edges of cities with the help of the GI Bill, and began their families.
 This housing era generally coincides with the 'Baby Boom' generation (1945 - 1964), and many baby boomers grew up in homes built in this era.
 But what is so interesting about the Allisonville neighborhood, is that an incredible 80.0% of the homes here were built in this era.
 So when you walk its streets or drive through, this neighborhood has a look and feel that harkens to that era in American life, a very important slice of Americana.